Focus on flexible work, parental leave and women in leadership

 - programs to support women into leadership

-- tailored parental leave policies to support use by both women and men
+- tailored parental leave policies to support both women and men

 - supporting men’s caring responsibilities

-2017-18 EOCGE citation holders range from small professional services firms to very large organisations including universities and banks, with male-dominated, female-dominated and mixed industries represented.
+This year’s citation holders range from small professional services firms to very large organisations.
+Male-dominated, female-dominated and mixed industries are all represented.

 About the citation